coisasdoalto/tlb-mybible-module/README.md

 ## Copyright

+### English

+The biblical text present in this repository (contained in `.SQLite3` files or any other files) is subject to copyright.
+The content is protected and may not be reproduced, distributed, or used without explicit permission from the copyright holders.
+For more information, visit [https://traducaoliteral.com.br/copyright](https://traducaoliteral.com.br/copyright) or contact the author or project maintainer.

+### Português

 O texto bíblico presente neste repositório (contido nos arquivos `.SQLite3`, ou quaisquer outros arquivos) está sujeito a direitos autorais.
 O conteúdo é protegido e não pode ser reproduzido, distribuído ou utilizado sem permissão explícita dos detentores dos direitos autorais.
 Para mais informações, visite [https://traducaoliteral.com.br/copyright](https://traducaoliteral.com.br/copyright) ou entre em contato com o autor ou mantenedor do projeto.

-The biblical text present in this repository (contained in `.SQLite3` files or any other files) is subject to copyright.
-The content is protected and may not be reproduced, distributed, or used without explicit permission from the copyright holders.
-For more information, visit [https://traducaoliteral.com.br/copyright](https://traducaoliteral.com.br/copyright) or contact the author or project maintainer.